Complexity of Bilevel Linear Programming with a Single Upper-Level Variable: Proof of Theorem

 \begin{proof} It follows from Lemmata~\ref{lemma:SATBLPFirst}-\ref{lemma:WeightedToPenalty}. \MyQED \end{proof}

 Theorem~\ref{theorem:ValueOfBLPWithSingleUpperLevelVariableIsNPHard} follows immediately from the above argument.

-\begin{proof}[Proof of Theorem~\ref{theorem:ValueOfBLPWithSingleUpperLevelVariableIsNPHard}] The inclusion in \ClassNP{} follows from~\cite{Buchheim2023}.
-By Lemma~\ref{lemma:ValueOfTransformedInstance}, the above transformation gives a logarithmic-space reduction from \ThreeSAT{} to \ValueOfBLPWithSingleUpperLevelVariable{}.
-Since \ThreeSAT{} is \ClassNP{}-complete~\cite{papadimitriou1993computational}, \ValueOfBLPWithSingleUpperLevelVariable{} is \ClassNP{}-hard. \MyQED \end{proof}
+\begin{proof}[Proof of Theorem~\ref{theorem:ValueOfBLPWithSingleUpperLevelVariableIsNPHard}] \phantomsection The inclusion in \ClassNP{} follows from~\cite{Buchheim2023}.
+By Lemma~\ref{lemma:ValueOfTransformedInstance}, the above transformation gives a logarithmic-space reduction \cite{papadimitriou1993computational} from \ThreeSAT{} to \ValueOfBLPWithSingleUpperLevelVariable{}.
+Since \ThreeSAT{} is \ClassNP{}-complete, \ValueOfBLPWithSingleUpperLevelVariable{} is \ClassNP{}-hard. \MyQED \end{proof}

 A few remarks are in order.
-First, observe that the optimal objective value of instance~\eqref{eq:SATBLPLast} is -1 if $\SATBooleanFormula$ is satisfiable and 0 otherwise.
-Thus, there does not exist a polynomial-time approximation scheme (PTAS) for computing the optimal objective value of such bilevel LP instances, unless $\ClassNP = \ClassP$.
+First, \phantomsection by adding 1 (or, equivalently, by adding a variable fixed to 1) to the objective of~\eqref{eq:SATBLPLast}, one can obtain an instance whose optimal objective value is $0$ if $\SATBooleanFormula$ is satisfiable and $1$ otherwise.
+Thus, even approximate versions of \ValueOfBLPWithSingleUpperLevelVariable{} are $\ClassNP$-hard (See Corollary 4.6 in Jeroslow~\cite{Jeroslow1985}).
 Second, instance~\eqref{eq:SATBLPLast} contains constants of exponential magnitude.
 Consequently, a bilevel LP with a single variable and no upper-level constraints may not be strongly \ClassNP{}-hard.
-In particular, such instances may admit pseudo-polynomial algorithms.
-Third, the argument of Basu \EtAl{}~\cite{BasuEtAl2021} shows that the feasible set of a bilevel LP is the union of at most exponentially many polyhedra.
+In particular, such instances may admit pseudo-polynomial algorithms. \phantomsection Third, our proof of \ClassNP{}-hardness for the decision version of the optimistic formulation of bilevel LP also carries over to the pessimistic formulation.
+Recall that in the pessimistic formulation the follower, when faced with multiple optimal solutions, selects the one least favorable to the leader.
+Since the lower-level problem in our construction has a unique optimal solution, the optimal objective value of the pessimistic variant of \eqref{eq:SATBLPLast} coincides with that of the optimistic variant.
+Fourth, the argument of Basu \EtAl{}~\cite{BasuEtAl2021} shows that the feasible set of a bilevel LP is the union of at most exponentially many polyhedra.
 We observe that instance~\eqref{eq:SATBLPLast}, a bilevel LP with a single upper-level variable and no upper-level constraints, requires exponentially many polyhedra to describe its feasible set.
-Formally, we have the following result, proven in Appendix~\ref{sec:ProofOfPropNumberOfPolyhedra}. \begin{proposition} Let $q$ be the smallest integer such that there exists a collection of polyhedra $\{ Q_j : j = 1, \ldots, q \}$ satisfying $\FeasSolSet\eqref{eq:SATBLPLast} = \cup_{j = 1 \ldots, q} Q_j$.
-Then, $p \ge 2^{n}$. \end{proposition}
+Formally, we have the following result, proven in \IPCO{the full version of the paper~\cite{sugishita2025complexitybilevellinearprogramming}}{Appendix~\ref{sec:ProofOfPropNumberOfPolyhedra}}. \begin{proposition} Let $q$ be the smallest integer such that there exists polyhedra $Q_1, \ldots, Q_q$ satisfying $\FeasSolSet\eqref{eq:SATBLPLast} = \cup_{j = 1 \ldots, q} Q_j$.
+Then, $q \ge 2^{n}$.
+In other words, any representation of $\FeasSolSet\eqref{eq:SATBLPLast}$ as a union of polyhedra requires exponentially many polyhedra in $n$. \end{proposition}